PennLINC/FlywheelTools/Paper.md

 requesting the data and waiting for a response from the server.
 The Flywheel Python SDK provides a powerful interface for inspecting and manipulating data through this API.
-By standardising this underlying data model into Pythonic Objects, the flywheel SDK is effectively an object relationship mapper (ORM), similar to the popular SQLAlchemy software.
+By standardising this underlying data model into Pythonic objects, the flywheel SDK is effectively an object relationship mapper, similar to the popular SQLAlchemy software.

 ### Flywheel Data Model

-Objects in Flywheel's data model follow a specific hierarchical structure (Figure \ref{datamodel}) — at the top level is the Flywheel *instance*, a process running that serves the API to users (for example, a neuroimaging center).
+Objects in Flywheel's data model follow a specific hierarchical structure (**Figure @fig:datamodel**) — at the top level is the Flywheel *instance*, a process running that serves the API to users (for example, a neuroimaging center).
 Within the Flywheel instance, there are multiple *groups*, which are typically labs or research units that collaborate on one or more